-Adam Holloway became the Deputy Chairman of the Conservative Middle East Council in June 2010.
+Adam Holloway became the Vice Chairman of the Conservative Middle East Council in June 2010.
 He has travelled widely across the region – including Iraq, Syria, Turkey, Egypt, Lebanon, Israel, the West Bank and to the Gaza Strip as part of a CMEC delegation in February 2009 shortly after Operation Cast Lead.

 Adam has a strong interest in international security and sat on the Defence Select Committee from 2006 to 2010.
 He is particularly concerned with resolving tensions in Afghanistan and the Middle East and is Co-Chairman of the Council for Arab-British Understanding (www.caabu.org).
 He is also a member of Conservative Friends of Israel.

 Adam was elected to serve as the MP for Gravesham in May 2005.
 He was re-elected in 2010, achieving a second large swing to the Tory party.
 He read Theology and then Social and Political Science at Cambridge University, and holds an MBA from Imperial College of Science and Technology.
 After university he went to the Royal Military Academy Sandhurst before being commissioned into the Grenadier Guards.